ryan-mooore/topomc/README.md

 The iso-line smoothing can be turned off in [settings.yml](topomc/common/settings.yml).

 ### 6. Drawing
-Pyplot from matplotlab is used to render the lines.
+Pyplot from matplotlib is used to render the lines.

 ## Installation and running
 ### Installation